threefoldfoundation/info_sdk/src/farming/farm_setup.md

 - No partitions
 - No filesystems

-You can use this command to remove all data from a drive:

-`dd if=/dev/zero of=/dev/sdX bs=512 count=1`

 ## Start 3Node with Bootable Image
 - Plug the USB stick into your node.
 - Power on your node.